firesurfer/rclcs/README.md

 Then go back to the ros2 workspace and do:

-(Dont't do a symlink install)
-__Linux__:
+### Linux
 ```
 rm -rf build/ install/
 ./src/ament/ament_tools/scripts/ament.py build

 ```

-__Windows__: Building on windows will take a lot of effort at the moment.
-I couldn't get it to work!
-Delete the build and install folder with the windows explorer.
+### Windows
 ```
+rmdir /S /Q build install
 python src\ament\ament_tools\scripts\ament.py build
 ```

-### Install to the GAC (Global assembly cache)
+## Install to the GAC (Global assembly cache)

 This is __optional__ but useful.
 But it just makes sense if the code is stable.
 By installing the assembly into the GAC you won't need the `WindowsAssemblyLoader` or the `MONO_PATH` any more (See examples for more information).
+But you are tied to the installed version of the rclcs.

 1. Create a keyfile:
 (sn is called sn.exe on windows)